 Whether you’re hosting a holiday gathering or going to one, it’s important to understand the seriousness of food allergies.
 If guests say they are unable to eat something, it is a necessity, not a choice.

-Here are some tips to help you manage food allergies during the holidays if you are planning to get together with others during the pandemic.
+Here are some tips to help you manage food allergies during the holidays:

-- Ask about food allergies when the invitation is offered.
-Discuss the menu, including ingredients, and ask for preparation and serving suggestions.
+- Bring up food allergies when the invitation is offered.
+Ask about the menu, including ingredients, and ask for preparation and serving suggestions.
 If there’s no acceptable food for you or your child to eat, it may be best to bring your own meal or snacks.

 - Prevent cross-contact of allergens from one dish to another when preparing or serving foods.
 Keep dishes that contain allergens separate from allergen-free dishes.
 Label each dish to clearly identify it.

 - If serving a buffet, encourage those with food allergies to serve themselves first.
 Also, be sure to label all ingredients and have a separate serving spoon for each dish.